fyrebirdd/BetterPersonalSpace/README.md

 Adds a custom personal space function to the game, allowing the user to select what players are hidden by personal space.

-This mod requires [ReMod.Core](https://github.com/RequiDev/ReMod.Core) for its Ui.
+This mod requires [ReMod.Core](https://github.com/RequiDev/ReMod.Core) for its Ui.(Download it and put it in the VRChat folder, not the mods folder)

 I recommend getting [TabExtension](https://github.com/DragonPlayerX/TabExtension) to help with Quickmenu tab overcrowding.